 If you are unsure about the performance of your telescope, you can test it with double stars.
 Here the contrast is so great that even under moderate conditions higher magnifications are possible.
 In addition, there is almost always an interesting object in the vicinity of the zenith.

 The Moon is a very worthwhile object when you’re just starting out exploring the night sky.
-It is beautiful to look at through every telescope.
+It is beautiful to look at through any telescope.
 However, some times are more suitable for observing than others.
 To see contours on the Moon, you need strong contrasts.
 The shadows cast during the Crescent Moon phase are ideal.
 At Full Moon, there are no shadows on the Moon and the image appears flat and low in contrast.

 A very popular camera for astrophotography is a webcam.
 These are mainly used to photograph our planets and the Moon.
-However you need to have a PC or laptop near the telescope so that your recordings can be transferred directly.
+However, you need to have a PC or laptop near the telescope so that your recordings can be transferred directly.
 The Omegon CCD Solar System Imager is suitable for this purpose.
 It has a real CCD chip and not, as with other cameras, a CMOS chip.
 It is particularly suitable for astronomy purposes.
 Together with a 1.25" adapter, it can be connected to a telescope.
 In addition, we would recommend a Barlow lens, which can be used to increase the focal length of the telescope and thus also increase the planets’ image aspect ratio.

-Another option is the Brightstar Mammut CCD L429 camera.
+Another option is the Brightstar Mammut L429 CCD camera.
 Such a camera is referred to as a true astronomical camera.
 Thanks to a highly sensitive chip and thermoelectric cooling, it is possible to get beautiful deep sky images after only a short familiarisation period; something that, until recently, was only available to professionals.

-If you have a compact digital camera, you can connect it to your telescope with the universal camera adapter.
+• If you have a compact digital camera, you can connect it to your telescope with the universal camera adapter.

-With a single-lens reflex camera, a camera adapter and a suitable T-ring, it is possible to connect your camera directly to your telescope.
+• With a single-lens reflex camera, a camera adapter and a suitable T-ring, it is possible to connect your camera directly to your telescope.

 In our opinion, there is nothing better than the performance you get from a good eyepiece.
 A Barlow lens always brings an additional optical component to the system which creates reflexes, and therefore the quality of the image can be somewhat compromised.
 Nevertheless, a Barlow lens is of course practical.
 It is almost essential for webcam photography, because you can increase the focal length of the telescope and thus increase the scale of the planets’ image.